spotinst/help/src/docs/ocean/tutorials/manage-virtual-node-groups.md

 ## Edit a Virtual Node Group

-* Click on the name of the Virtual Node Group in the Virtual Node Groups Summary List.
+* Click on the name of the virtual node group in the virtual node groups Summary List.

 ### Edit a Virtual Node Group in JSON Format

 You can also review and edit the configuration directly in JSON format in the console.
 This provides more flexibility and enables you to utilize VNG features supported in the API without leaving the Ocean console.
 (These are usually new features that have been implemented in the API but are not yet accessible in the console.)

-* Click on the name of the Virtual Node Group in the Virtual Node Groups Summary List, and click **JSON** on the upper right.
+* Click on the name of the virtual node group in the virtual node groups Summary List, and click **JSON** on the upper right.

 <img src="/ocean/_media/tutorials-manage-vngs-07.png" />